perplestuff/MazeSolver/README.md

 # MazeSolver
-A bot that will solve a complicated maze for you.
+A bot that will solve a maze you can draw on the webpage.
 (this project is not finished)